Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.1-testing =
+* Test email message body is no longer having excess slashes inserted (thanks to tdcsforeveryone).
 * Plugin will now attempt to block ALL emails if Domain Check option enabled and domain check fails.

 = 1.3.0 =